 The Associate path fits a few specific situations well.
 Recent graduates who have studied security seriously and want to signal that commitment before they have years of work history behind them.
 Career changers coming from adjacent IT roles, network engineers, systems administrators, or software developers, who have passed the exam and are now building domain-specific security experience.
 And people already working in security-adjacent roles who sat the exam ahead of officially qualifying on experience.

 It’s also worth knowing that a four-year degree or a master’s degree in a related field can substitute for one year of the required experience.
 If you have a computer science or information security degree, you’re closer to full certification than the raw five-year number suggests.
-The specifics are on ISC2’s website and worth reviewing before you assume you’re further from qualifying than you actually are.
+The specifics are on ISC2’s Associate page and worth reviewing before you assume you’re further from qualifying than you actually are.

 👤 Who the Associate Path Fits